atextual/joust/README.md

 Does what it says.
 Run `npm run install`, then `npm run joust`.

-This isn't a real react native project, just follows the same structure for development purposes.
-Don't try to run it.
+This isn't a real react native project, just follows the same structure for development purposes, so it won't work if you run it in Simulator.